WICG/privacy-preserving-ads/NoisyRanking.md

 }
 ```

-Within FLEDGE, this object is passed when the site owner (advertiser) calls `joinAdInterestGroup` to [assign a user's interest groups](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#11-joining-interest-groups).
+Within FLEDGE, this object is passed when the site owner (advertiser), or ad-tech operating on their behalf, calls `joinAdInterestGroup` to [assign a user's interest groups](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#11-joining-interest-groups).
 As part of this call, if the `enableSharedStorageWorklet` is enabled, the user agent will pull a worklet defined by the DSP: `www.example-dsp.example/.well-known/shared-storage-worklet`.
 This worklet will expose an update function that the browser calls:

 ```javascript
 class UpdateFeatureRepresentationsOperation {